grep265/drone-pad-tracker/README.md

 3. **Control**: PID control algorithms compute the required pan/tilt adjustments and send servo position commands to the ESP32 via WiFi.
 4. **Tracking**: The ESP32 reads the servo commands and moves the pan-tilt mechanism to center the landing pad.

+Note: An ESP32 was used to control the servos because the servos were jittering when they were being controlled directly by the RPi.

 ### 4. Deployment

 **1. Clone this repository**